 Our officials and administration consider many factors when setting the Academy's 2025 fiscal year budget.
 One of the most important factors affecting the budget is our student count.
 The state foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
 The blended count for the 2025 fiscal year is expected to be 90% and 10% of the October 2024 and February 2024 student counts, respectively.
 The 2025 budget was adopted in May 2024.
-Approximately 64% of total General Fund revenue is from the foundation allowance.
+Approximately 81% of total General Fund revenue is from the foundation allowance.
 As a result, Academy funding is heavily dependent on the State's ability to fund local school operations.
 Based on early enrollment data at the start of the 2025 school year, we anticipate that the fall student count will be close to the estimates used in creating the 2025 budget.
 Once the final student count and related per pupil funding are validated, state law requires the Academy to amend the budget if actual Academy resources are not sufficient to fund original appropriations.

 Since the Academy's revenue is heavily dependent on state funding and the health of the State's school aid fund, the actual revenue received depends on the State's ability to collect revenues to fund its appropriation to public school academies.
 The State periodically holds a revenue-estimating conference to estimate revenues.
 If the State estimates funds are not sufficient to fund the appropriation, the legislature must revise the appropriation or proration of state aid will occur.
+Based on information currently available, no significant changes are expected to occur in the nature of the funding or operations of the Academy in 2025.